 Errors and omissions insurance

 Errors and omissions insurance covers legal expenses if an employee or contractor makes a mistake that triggers a professional liability lawsuit against your business.
+This policy is sometimes called professional liability insurance.

 Cyber liability insurance